Amir Khan and Kell Brook argue on The Gloves Are Off – who has the best chin?

 Kell Brook has brutally reminded Amir Khan that he has previously been "sparked out" as they argued over their punch resistance.

-The latest row between the rivals is on The Gloves Are Off - which is on Sky Sports Main Event at 7.30pm on Sunday night - before they step into the ring next Saturday, live on Sky Sports Box Office.
+The latest row between the rivals is on The Gloves Are Off - which is On Demand now - before they step into the ring next Saturday, live on Sky Sports Box Office.

 Khan warned Brook: "I've got everything.
 Better looks!
 The speed, the power, the engine."